What is the Niche Meat Processor Assistance Network?

 NMPAN’s Vision

 A stable base of profitable and nimble small and mid-sized meat processors are essential to bringing sustainably- and humanely-raised meat and poultry to local and regional markets.
 Our theory of change is that connecting meat processors to each other and to supply-chain actors creates opportunities for peer-exchange, problem-solving, better understanding of different challenges and needs of the sustainable meat value chain.
-Incorporating the whole array of interests involved is essential to the long-term viability of the niche meat sector.
+We do better by understanding and working together.

 Who is part of NMPAN?